hchen3368/Articles-Recommendation-on-IBM-Watson/README.md

 - Ranked-based Recommendation （“Popular/Trending...”）.
 - Neighbor-based Collaborative Filtering (“People Like You Also Viewed...").
-- User-Item Collaborative Filtering.
+- User-Item Collaborative Filtering. ("A Machine Thinks You Will Like...")
-- Content-based Collaborative Filtering. ("Based on your reading history...")
+- Content-based Collaborative Filtering. ("Based on Your Reading History...")

 ## File Descriptions <a name="files"></a>